docsifyjs/docsify/docs/ssr.md

 ## Custom template

-You can provide a templte for entire page's HTML. such as
+You can provide a template for entire page's HTML. such as

 ```html
 <!DOCTYPE html>